Blog Image

 Title: One Big Beautiful Bill

-Brief Description: The Big Beautiful Bill is meant to change 4 different things, taxes, federal spending, immigration enforcement, and social programs for the rest of Trump’s second term.
+Brief Description: The Big Beautiful Bill is meant to change four different areas: taxes, federal spending, immigration enforcement, and social programs for the remainder of Trump’s second term.

 Sponsors: Jodey C. Arrington